mahboobkarimian/Backgammon-Multiplayer-Remote/README.md

 **Both**:

-Who has the bigger value should start the game using the numbers on both rolled dice.
-After, the two dice will roll per click of the roll button.
+Who has the bigger value should start the game.
+The two dice will roll per click on the roll button.
 Dice roll will be disabled for you once you roll and it will be handed over to the opponent.

 ![Screenshot from Backgammon multiplayer](./Screenshot.png)